jmelodywalker/personal-knowledge-Index/README.md

 # Background
-A minimal RAG system that lets you ask questions against your own notes, documents, or articles and nothing else.
+A minimal RAG tool that answers questions only from your own notes, documents, or articles.

 ## personal-knowledge-Index
 1. You provide documents